tshepang/blog/content/computing/ideal static blog generator.rst

   Tinkerer`__).

-* Inline literals and literal blocks (for code) should be distinguished by background colour; using different fonts is not good enough.
+* Inline literals and literal blocks (for code) should be distinguished by background colour; using a different font is just not good enough.

 * Tags (and maybe Categories) should be displayed on each post.